0xDBFB7/ionprinter/documents/log/construction.md

 <https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19810025336.pdf#page=256>

 Using a local- pre-smoothing technique.
 That seems to have done it.
+This quickly 'fills in' boundaries on coarse meshes by applying a few hundred smoothing cycles in the sub-regions adjacent to boundaries.